gobloo/blog/_posts/2025-06-30-Netexec-CheatSheet.md

 # Netexec/nxc CheatSheet:

 Below is a **comprehensive table of NetExec (nxc) commands**, organized by the main phases of a typical penetration test: **Enumeration, Credential Access, Exploitation, Lateral Movement, Post-Exploitation, and Persistence**.
-This table is designed for quick reference and covers the most relevant options and modules for each phase[^1][^2][^3].
+This table is designed for quick reference and covers the most relevant options and modules for each phase.

 ## NetExec / nxc Command Table by Phase